National Forest Adventure Pass

 Passes may be purchased for annual or day use online or from visitor centers and local merchants.
-Currently, the fee for a day pass is $5, and the fee for an annual pass $30.
-A second vehicle pass is also available for $5 with the purchase of an annual pass.
 Violators usually receive a "Notice of Noncompliance" and may clear the notice by purchasing a pass after the violation, paying online, or sending in a check or money order to the address in the envelope provided.
 Punishment of noncompliant individuals has been rare.
 In theory, use of the forests for non-recreational, First Amendment purposes does not require an Adventure Pass.
 In addition, using the restroom, stretching, or taking a picture is not a violation.

 After passage of the Recreational Enhancement Act in 2004, Adventure Passes are now only required at designated High Impact Recreational Areas.
 However, in fact most areas that previously required a parking pass still require one.
 To avoid a fine, a wise hiker will telephone a Forest Service office or check the maps of High Impact Recreational Areas online of the individual forests to determine in advance his or her permit needs, since adequate signage pertaining to the need for an Adventure Pass is not yet common.
 Although supposedly many areas do not require the pass, most of these locations are less convenient to populated areas and can be accessed only from areas that do require a pass.

+Fees collected via purchases of the Adventure Pass/Notice of Required Fee help directly fund the recreation program on each of the forests involved which includes purchasing trash bags, toilet paper, paint, wood for picnic tables, campfire rings, stoves, etc. as well as salary funding to hire rangers to care for the forest, clean bathrooms, pick up trash, answer visitor questions, enforce regulations, and serve the public.
+The proceeds from these fees stay local and do not go back into a central, national fund.